deveshm/connormcgarr.github.io/_posts/2018-05-06-Admin-Express-0day.md

 The Crash
 ---
 While perusing about for some DOS exploits, I stumbled across [this](https://www.exploit-db.com/exploits/46711).
 Admin Express, which is an older application developed in 2005 and maintained until about 2008, takes about 5000 bytes to crash.
-This application is a type of network analyzer.
-Being this is an older application downloaded about 20,000 times, I bet you may find it in some older networks like operational technology (OT) environments.
+Admin Express functions as a type of network analyzer and asset management program via network enumeration.
+Being that this is an older application, which has about 20,000 downloads, I bet you may find it in some older networks like operational technology (OT) environments.
 Due to the sentiment above about 5000 bytes being needed to crash the application, I decided I was going to proceed with the exploit development lifecycle.
+This exploit can be completed on any Windows machine that does not default to using [ASLR and DEP](https://security.stackexchange.com/questions/18556/how-do-aslr-and-dep-work).
+[Bypassing ASLR and DEP](https://www.exploit-db.com/docs/english/17914-bypassing-aslrdep.pdf) is not within the scope of this post.

 Let's Get This Party Started!
 ---